-A somewhat different duplicate version can be found here - sorry about that. .
+A somewhat different mostly duplicate article can be found here

-Some laboratories believe that the TLI test is the most accurate way to detect dogs and cats whose pancreases are not producing sufficient trypsinogen/trypsin (exocrine pancreatic insufficiency, EPI).
-Conversely, in dogs that have higher than normal TLI test results, the pet is believed to be experiencing acute pancreatitis.
+Some laboratories believe that the TLI test is the most accurate way to detect dogs and cats whose pancreases are not producing sufficient trypsinogen/trypsin (=exocrine pancreatic insufficiency = EPI).
+Conversely, in dogs that have higher than normal TLI test results, the pet is believed to likely be experiencing acute pancreatitis.

 There are many tests that can help your vet diagnose pancreatic problems and diagnostic laboratories always think that the ones they perform and market are the best.
-Read about the alternative PLI and cPL® or fPL® (PLI) , lipase, amylase, tests by clicking those links.
-The reason there are so many is than none of them detect pancreatic problems as reliably as we veterinarians might wish for.
+Read about the alternative PLI and cPL® or fPL® (PLI) , lipase and amylase, tests by clicking those links.
+The reason there are so many in use is than none of them detect pancreatic problems as reliably as we veterinarians might wish for.

 High TLI levels are often present in dogs experiencing pancreatitis.
 However, that is not always the case.
 Some dogs with Pancreatitis have normal TLI levels.
-That may be due to the short period of time that the measured enzymes remain present in the blood stream.
+That may be due to the short period of time that this particular enzymes remain present in the blood stream after it is released.

-TLI levels can also go up in chronic kidney disease and malnutrition.
+TLI levels can also occasionally go up when chronic kidney disease or malnutrition are present.

 High TLI levels do not consistently occur in cats that have acute pancreatitis.
 So for them, the test is only helpful in the chronic pancreatic conditions that limit the amount of trypsin produced (exocrine pancreatic insufficiency or EPI).